What Does an Executor of a Will Do?

 Quick answer

 After a person passes away, the executor of their will is charged with administering the deceased person’s estate and carrying out all directions in the will.
+You might also hear them referred to as the ‘will and testament executor’.

 Before starting this process, they must be granted legal authority by the court through either a grant of probate or letters of administration.